Skip to content

 tethysl-X.Y.Z.zip tethysl launcher script and supporting files

-• Unzip tethysl-X.Y.Z.zip in some location of your choice.
+• Unzip the latest tethysl-X.Y.Z.zip in some location of your choice.
 This will create a directory tethysl-X.Y.Z/ under that location.

 • Open a terminal session and cd to the extracted tethysl-X.Y.Z directory.